 The bill adds that when using the services of a veterinary consultant, the responsibility for the care and treatment of the patient remains with the veterinarian who holds a current license in this state and is providing treatment, or consultation as to treatment, to the patient (sec.
 4741.14).
-In addition, the bill specifies that the requirements of the Veterinary Practice Law do not apply to a veterinary consultant when consulting with a licensed veterinarian, on the condition that the service performed by the veterinary consultant is limited to the consultation and under all circumstances, the responsibility for the care and treatment of the patient remains with the veterinarian who holds a current license in this state and who is providing treatment, or consultation as to treatment, to the patient (sec.
+In addition, the bill specifies that the requirements of the Veterinary Practice Law do not apply to a veterinary consultant when consulting with a licensed veterinarian, on the condition that the service performed by the veterinary consultant is limited to the consultation and under all circumstances, the responsibility for the patient remains with the licensed veterinarian who is receiving the consultation (sec.
 4741.20(H)).